Healthdirect Free Australian health advice you can count on.

 What causes cholera?

-Cholera is caused by infection by the vibrio cholerae bacteria.
+Cholera is caused by infection of your intestine with the Vibrio cholerae bacteria.

 How is cholera diagnosed?